“And now, we will go to Kiev. It sounds crazy, but it’s true.”

 When Liverpool travelled to Rome for the second leg of their Champions League semi-final, Lucas Leiva sent back a surprise for popular canteen pairing Carol Farrell and Caroline Guest – signed Lazio shirts with a personal message for both.

-Meanwhile, it is in their domain - the dinning room - where Klopp and Edwards often strategise over breakfast or lunch beyond the more in-depth presentations on players.
-The duo, who both employ an open-door policy, enjoy an effortless relationship underpinned by mutual respect.
+Meanwhile, it is in their domain – the dinning room – where Klopp and Edwards often strategise over breakfast or lunch beyond the more in-depth presentations on players.
+Th while the sporting director keeps a low profile as he prefers to do his job rather than talk about it, allowing him to make moves under the radar at times, Klopp appreciates that he ise duo, who both employ an open-door policy, enjoy an effortless relationship underpinned by mutual respect.

 The Reds boss is never shy to talk up the brilliance of the recruitment group, who are backed by a stellar research team run by Ian Graham.